105 – Transcripts

 - Schulich Executive Education – must be made directly to that department

 - Algoma University is a former affiliate of Laurentian University.
-Applicants who are Laurentian-Algoma graduates should request transcripts from Laurentian.
+Applicants who were Laurentian-Algoma graduates before 2009 should request transcripts from Laurentian.
 All students admitted during or after 2009 are Algoma University students and must request transcripts from Algoma University.

-The OUAC will not be responsible for the refusal of any institution to provide transcripts (e.g., because of a delinquent account or incorrect/insufficient student identification).
+The OUAC is not responsible for the refusal of any institution to provide transcripts (e.g., because of a delinquent account or incorrect/insufficient student identification).
 If a university cannot provide your requested transcript, the OUAC will notify you.

 Fees are $12 per transcript requested, except for transcripts requested from the following schools, which do not have a fee: